kaloyan-marinov/goal-tracker/README.md

 `GoalTracker` is a web application, which aims to help you _form a clear, focused idea of who you are today and who you want to be tomorrow_.

 I decided to build such an application after watching a YouTube video titled "Seneca - How To Manage Your Time (Stoicism)".
 That video was posted on August 26, 2019 in the "Philosophies for Life" channel on YouTube.
 More specifically, my motivation for building `GoalTracker` came about as a combination of (a) thoughts about work-life balance that are at the forefront of my mind, and (b) ideas that are presented in the video.
-The next section attempts to convey the mentioned combination in a clear and concise way.

 # Motivation